Amman Governorate: Geography

-The climate of the Amman Governorate is that of the Eastern Mediterranean climate.
+The climate of the Amman Governorate is that of the Eastern Mediterranean.
 However, since Amman is located on a hilly plateau, the average annual precipitation and temperature generally may vary significantly from one location to another, even within the city of Amman.
 For instance, it may be snowing in the Sweileh district which has an elevation of 1050 m above sea level, but cloudy with no rain in the Amman city center, which has an elevation of 780 m.
 The Amman Governorate is the third largest governorate in Jordan by area and the largest by population.

 Demographics

 The Jordan national census of 2015 shows that the population of the Capital Governorate passed 4 millions, of whom more than 36% (1.45 million) were foreign nationals.
 This constitutes a sharp increase from the population of the 2004 census.
 One factor that contributed to the sharp increase in population is the high influx of refugees from neighboring countries.

 The Jordan national census of 2004 indicated that the total population of the Capital Governorate at the time was 1,942,066, which grew from 1,576,238 in the 1994 census at an average annual growth of 2.1%.

 The population of districts according to census results: